 Bachelor of Nursing Vs Master of Nursing in Australia

 Australia is particularly famous for its Bachelor of Nursing and Master of Nursing.
-Most of the universities in Australia offering Bachelor of Nursing courses are accredited by the Australian Nursing and Midwifery Accreditation Council and are approved by the Nursing and Midwifery Board of Australia.
+Most universities in Australia offering Bachelor of Nursing courses are accredited by the Australian Nursing and Midwifery Accreditation Council.
+They are approved by the Nursing and Midwifery Board of Australia.

-So, upon completion of the Bachelor of Nursing from these universities, graduates will be eligible to apply for registration with the Nursing and Midwifery Board of Australia.
-One of the reasons behind this is during a Bachelor degree, you will earn clinical training to pursue a nursing career.
+So, upon completing the Bachelor of Nursing from these universities, graduates can apply for registration with the Nursing and Midwifery Board of Australia.
+One of the reasons behind this is during a Bachelor's degree, you will earn clinical training to pursue a nursing career.

 Ultimately, they can work in these areas like tertiary hospitals, aged care, rural and community health care etc.

-Because of this, the Bachelor of Nursing in Australia is really popular amongst international students.
+Because of this, the Bachelor of Nursing in Australia is popular amongst international students.

-If you are going for a Master degree in Australia, you will be eligible for high paying nursing professions like nurse educator, nurse supervisor and so on.
-Students need to know that unlike with a Bachelor degree in Nursing, students are not eligible to apply for nursing registration after completing a master degree in nursing from Australia.
+If you are pursuing a Master's degree in Australia, you will be eligible for high-paying nursing professions like nurse educator, nurse supervisor, etc. Students need to know that unlike with a Bachelor's degree in Nursing, students are not eligible to apply for nursing registration after completing a master's degree in nursing from Australia.

-This is because most of the universities offer leadership and management programme in nursing.
-As a result, to register as a nurse with the Nursing and Midwifery Board of Australia, you will need to meet certain requirements and conditions.
+This is because most universities offer leadership and management programme in nursing.
+As a result, to register as a nurse with the Nursing and Midwifery Board of Australia, you must meet specific requirements and conditions.

 Nursing as a Career in Australia

-While you are considering studying Nursing in Australia, you might also ask yourself- is Nursing a good career in Australia? or is Nursing in demand in Australia?
+While considering nursing in Australia, you might also ask yourself- is Nursing a promising career in Australia? or is Nursing in demand in Australia?
 The answer to both of these questions is a YES!

 Healthcare in Australia has emerged as one of the fastest-growing employment sectors with the highest funding in the country.
-Australia faces a shortage of health workers due to which Nursing in Australia remains the most sought after and rewarding profession.
+Australia faces a shortage of health workers, so Nursing in Australia remains the most sought-after and rewarding profession.

 The Australian Government’s 2014 Australia’s Future Health Workforce report noted that Australia will need at least an extra 123,000 nurses around the country by 2030.
 It simply denotes that Australia needs nurses, many of them!

 Predictions also outline that Australia’s proportion of people aged over 65 years will grow substantially over the next few decades.
-In order to enhance the quality of life and provide higher standards of care to the ageing population in Australia, the demand for healthcare services and the need for skilled nurses will continue to increase.
+To enhance the quality of life and provide higher standards of care to the ageing population in Australia, the demand for healthcare services and the need for skilled nurses will continue to increase.

-In this context, with a nursing degree in Australia, you would be able to pursue your career in various nursing fields at hospitals, community health, elderly care centres, neonatal care centres, education centres and so on.
+In this context, with a nursing degree in Australia, you could pursue your career in various nursing fields at hospitals, community health, elderly care centres, neonatal care centres, education centres, etc.

 Scholarships to Study Nursing in Australia

-Going through the fee structures and calculating the cost of studying nursing in Australia might be quite disheartening for you.
-The brighter side is that a lot of scholarships for nursing programs are available for international students each year.
+Going through the fee structures and calculating the cost of studying nursing in Australia might be disheartening.
+The brighter side is that many scholarships for nursing programs are available for international students each year.

 These scholarships are funded by the university/college along with different private organizations and professional associations.

-Based on the eligibility criteria, you may get a full scholarship, tuition fees exemptions, term bursaries and scholarships, health insurance, relocation allowance and many more.
-In general, maximum universities in Australia offer 10 to 30% of scholarships to international students.
+You may get a full scholarship, tuition fee exemptions, term bursaries and scholarships, health insurance, relocation allowance, and many more based on the eligibility criteria.
+Generally, leading universities in Australia offer international students 10 to 30% of scholarships.

-Most of the nursing scholarships are provided for those wanting to study bachelor of Nursing and a Masters of Nursing in Australia.
+Most nursing scholarships are provided for those wanting to study Bachelor of Nursing and a Master of Nursing in Australia.
 Some of the popular nursing scholarships for international students in Australia are:

 University |